noodleslove/crack-detector/README.md

 # Crack Detector: AI-Powered Concrete Crack Detection System

 A deep learning-based web application that detects cracks in concrete structures using transfer learning with ResNet18.
-This portfolio project demonstrates end-to-end machine learning engineering, from problem formulation to deployment.
+This project demonstrates end-to-end machine learning engineering, from problem formulation to deployment.

 ## Table of Contents